signet4grn/SIGNET/README.md

 #### Description

 ```
-  --net.gexp.data               gene expression data for network analysis
+  --net.gexp.data               gene expression data for GRN construction
-  --net.geno.data               marker data for network analysis
+  --net.geno.data               marker data for GRN construction
   --sig.pair        	        significant index pairs for gene expression and markers
   --net.genename                gene name files for gene expression data
   --net.genepos                 gene position files for gene expression data
   --ncis                        maximum number of biomarkers for each gene
   --cor                         maximum correlation between biomarkers
-  --nboots NBOOTS               number of bootstraps datasets
+  --nboots                      number of bootstraps datasets
-  --memory MEMEORY	        memory in each node in GB
+  --memory                      memory in each node in GB
-  --queue QUEUE                 queue name
+  --queue                       queue name
   --ncores                      number of cores to use for each node
-  --walltime WALLTIME	     	maximum walltime of the server in seconds
+  --walltime       		maximum walltime of the server in seconds
+  --interactive                 T, F for interactive job scheduling or not
   --resn                        result prefix
   --sif                         singularity container
-  --email                       send notification emails for both two stages if you have mail installed in Linux
+  --email                       send notification emails after each stage is compeleted if you have mail installed in Linux, and interactive=F
 ```
-* `net.gexp.data`: output from `signet -c`, includes the expression data for genes with cis-eQTL.
-It's a n * p matrix, with each row encodes the gene expression data for each sample.
+- `net.gexp.data`: output from `signet -c`, including the expression data of genes with cis-eQTL, a n*p matrix with each row encoding the gene expression data for one subject;
-* `net.geno.data`: output from `signet -c`, includes the genotype data for marginally significant  cis-eQTL.
-It's a n * p matrix, with each row encodes the genotype data for each sample.
+- `net.geno.data`: output from `signet -c`, including the genotype data of significant cis-eQTL, a n*p matrix with each row encoding the genotype data for one subject;
-* `sig.pair`: output from `signet -c`, includes the p-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
+- `sig.pair`: output from `signet -c`, including the p-value of each pair of gene and its significant cis-eQTL with Column 1 specifying Gene Index (in `net.Gexp.data`), Column specifying SNP Index (in `all.Geno.data`), and Column 3 specifying p-value;
- ....The third column is the p value for each pair.
-* `net.genename`:  includes information of gene name.
-It's a  p * 1 vector.
+- `net.genename`:  gene name in a  p*1 vector;
-* `net.genepos`:  includes information of gene position.
-It's a  p * 4 matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.
+- `net.genepos`:  gene position as a  p*4 matrix, with first column including gene names, second column including chromosome index (e.g, "chr1"), third and fourth columns including the start and end position of genes in the chromosome, respectly;
-* `ncis`:  maximum number of biomarkers associated with each gene.
-An integer.
+- `ncis`:  an integer as the maximum number of biomarkers associated with each gene.
+By default 3;
-* `cor`: maximum correlation between biomarkers.
-A value in [-1, 1].
+- `cor`: a value in [-1, 1] specifying the maximum correlation between biomarkers.
+By default 0.6;
-* `nboots`: number of bootstraps in calculation.
-An integer.
+- `nboots`: an integer as the number of bootstrapping data sets taken in calculation.
+By deault 100;
-* `queue`: queue name in the cluster.
-A string.
+- `queue`: a string for queue name in the cluster;
-* `ncores`: number of cores for each node.
+- `ncores`: number of cores for each node.
+By default 128;
-* `memory`: memory of each node, in GB.
+- `memory`: memory of each node, in GB.
+By default 256;
-* `walltime`: maximum wall time for cluster.
+- `walltime`: maximum wall time for cluster.
+By default 4:00:00;
-* `sif`:  A singularity container, in .sif format.
+- `sif`:  a Singularity container, in .sif format;
-* `email`: The email you want to receive notification with.
-Default F, if no notification is preferred.
+- `email`: the email address from which you can receive notification, with default value `F` meaning no notification and is only enabled where interactive=F.

-#### Results
+#### Result files

 - `signet_Afreq`: Ajacency matrix for final list of genes.
 A[i, j]=1 if gene i is regulated by gene j.
 0 entry indicates no regulation.
 - `signet_CoeffMat0`: Coefficient matrix of estimated regulatory effect on the original data set.